mansouriayoub/RockPaperScissors/README.md

+# RPS App
-# Rock Paper Scissors App to play with computer
+Rock Paper Scissors App to play with computer
+PS: no score programmed yet!